 Some puppies are less confident, less pushy, and soon learn that other more dominant puppies will socially outrank them and at times, dominate them.
 These dogs have to learn how to deal with the frustration of being challenged by a more dominant force.

-And sadly, dogs that have been removed from their family unit before they are 8 weeks old, these socially immature dogs go on to be the dogs that are involved in most of the social skirmishes at the dog park, at doggy day care, and in one-on-one chance dog encounters.
+And sadly, dogs that have been removed from their family unit before they are 8 weeks old, these socially immature dogs go on to be the dogs that are involved in most of the social skirmishes at the dog park, at doggy daycare, and in one-on-one chance dog encounters.
 These poor dogs don’t stand a chance in social situations because they are clueless about what appropriate and polite social dog behaviour should look like.
-They never had a chance to see it modeled by their mother or their siblings and they never had a chance to practice modelling these behaviours themselves.
+They never had a chance to see it modelled by their mother or their siblings, and they never had a chance to practice modelling these behaviours themselves.

 Common Dog Behaviours And Problems Attributed To Early Removal